-Three things are certain in life: Death, taxes and people drooling over Delhi’s street food.
+Three things are certain in life: Death, taxes, and people drooling over the street food in Delhi.
 The capital city has arguably the best street food scene in the entire country (We’re definitely up for a friendly debate on this).
-Best part is that there is so much variety and options that you can literally survive on just street food everyday.
-That is ofcourse, if you’re not health-conscious.
+The best part is that there is so much variety and options that you can literally survive on just street food every day.
+That is, of course, if you’re not health-conscious.

 Kumar Samose Wala

-This is not your usual Samosa wala.
+This is not your usual samosa wala.
 Kumar is the mad scientist who experimented with the famous snack to make different variations of it.
-Here you can try a Pizza Samosa, Malai Paneer Samosa, Chocolate Samosa and everything in between.
+Here you can try a Pizza Samosa, Malai Paneer Samosa, Chocolate Samosa, and everything in between.
 So if you’re looking to spice things up with your samosa, you should definitely visit this street food stall.

 Kallu Nihari (Old Delhi)

 Kallu Nihari is situated in Daryaganj, behind Delite Cinema.
 It’s a little difficult to locate but if you’re a non-vegetarian, do what you must to get here.
-Slow cooked in gravy with a meat that’s so heavenly, their Nalli Nihari literally melts in your mouth.
+Slow-cooked in gravy with meat that’s so heavenly, their Nalli Nihari literally melts in your mouth.
 They garnish it with finely sliced juliennes of ginger and chilly and serve it with Khamiri Roti.
 The place might seem a bit grungy, but the food is worth it.

 While the fruit sandwiches they serve would depend on the season, you can have their Mango Sandwich throughout the year.
 And it’s amazing!
-These fruit sandwiches are served with butter and slices of cottage cheese which complement the flavours really well.
+These fruit sandwiches are served with butter and slices of cottage cheese which complement the flavors really well.
 Don’t be fooled by their setup though.
 Their sandwiches are undeniably delicious and they also serve great coffee.

 Rajinder Da Dhaba